Teeolulope/E-Learning-Student-Success-Dropout-Risk-Dashboard/README.md

 **Answers: how does student behaviour predict dropout?**

-Does poor internet worsen low login risk? — clustered bar of dropout rate by login frequency, split by internet type How fast does inactivity lead to dropout? — line chart of dropout rate by days since last active Which login and watch time combo is riskiest? — heatmap cross-referencing login frequency and watch time buckets Does higher engagement lead to better scores? — scatter plot of engagement score vs average quiz score by engagement level

 **Key finding:** Students logging in fewer than 10 days a month drop out at nearly 40%.
 Login frequency matters more than total watch time — students who log in often but watch in short sessions (21.7% dropout) outperform infrequent "binge" viewers who watch a lot in rare sessions (31–35% dropout).
 Consistency of habit beats volume of content consumed.
 Inactivity beyond 30 days is a strong early warning signal for intervention.
 <img width="1164" height="655" alt="Screenshot 2026-06-19 174015" src="https://github.com/user-attachments/assets/196c649d-93d4-405d-bc54-4287c5307fe6" />